We're the only ecology consultancy that will refund your money if you don't get planning based on our advice (terms apply)

 BS 4142 Noise Assessment

-Designed to analyse industrial and commercial sound, a BS 4142 inspects all potential industrial or commercial noise sources on industrial premises, such as fixed installations, goods loading and unloading, the manufacturing process, and vehicles on open sites.
+Designed to analyse industrial and commercial sound, BS 4142 inspects all potential industrial or commercial noise sources on industrial facilities and commercial premises, such as fixed installations, goods loading and unloading, mechanical plant, air conditioning, the manufacturing process, and vehicles on open sites.

 The BS 4142 assessment is led by a rating level that compares the noise nuisance with the background noise level that would be present regardless.
 It can then be examined at length in relation to context to formulate an understanding of the impact it could have.